-My PhD project is investigating the control and function of neonatal T cells.
-I am based in the Department of Immunobiology within the School of Immunology and Microbial Sciences.
+I investigated the control of T cell functionality in the human neonate, within the Department of Immunobiology in the School of Immunology and Microbial Sciences.

 I was particularly drawn to the MRC DTP as it offered the 0+3.5 year structure; I felt ready to start my PhD having completed multiple research projects prior to the programme.
-I like that we are part of a scheme, which provides opportunities to meet other students and take skills workshops throughout the PhD.
+I enjoyed being part of a scheme, which provides opportunities to meet other students and take skills workshops throughout the PhD.